-The applicant proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
-These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe movie and television filming operations conducted with conventional aircraft.
+The applicant proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate within the limitations listed herein.
+These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe infrastructure, construction, and business operations conducted with conventional aircraft.